 There is information about the paintings in French on each level and on the lower level the perfume exhibition is also translated into English.
 For English, Spanish, Italian and German there are laminated guides you can borrow from the information desk.
 This little museum has toilets, a gift shop and is fully accessible (with lifts), unlike the costume museum which has neither loos, nor shop nor lifts.
 I liked it more for the building than the works of art themselves but that’s just my personal feeling; I wouldn’t recommend it for children.

-Le Musée provençal du costume et du bijou is open every day from 10 am – 1 pm and 2 pm – 6 pm except Sundays from November-January.
+Le Musée provençal du costume et du bijou is open every day from 10.30 am – 1 pm and 2 pm – 6.30 pm.

 They are both in rue Jean Ossola, at N° 2 and 14 respectively.
 Have you heard of Jean-Honoré Fragonard?
 Would you take a look around these museums?